-- (37) A unit that is a core or prescribed requirement in any course offered in multiple modes may not be changed to ON mode only.
+(37) A unit that is a core or prescribed requirement in any course offered in multiple modes may not be changed to ON mode only.
 Only listed or elective units may be changed to ON mode only.
-A unit with a mandatory intensive school cannot be changed to ON mode only (refer to Intensive School Procedures). - (38) Units with mandatory intensive schools are only to be changed from ON to ONLINE mode if the intensive school is already scheduled during the ON mode teaching session.
-This is to ensure that ON mode students are not required to incur additional costs for staying in Armidale. - (39) Applications to move a non-mandatory intensive school during the ON mode teaching session should be considered only in exceptional circumstances to avoid encumbering the entire unit enrolment in significant changes.
-This restriction may be relaxed if all ON mode students volunteer to attend an intensive school during the official intensive school session (as notified in the Principal Dates).
+A unit with a mandatory intensive school cannot be changed to ON mode only.

+(38) Units with mandatory intensive schools are only to be changed from ON to ONLINE mode if the intensive school is already scheduled during the ON mode teaching session.
+This is to ensure that ON mode students are not required to incur additional costs for staying in Armidale.